SarthakJariwala/lfp-importmap/README.md

 # lfp-importmap

-A simple way to use `importmaps` (a feature from browsers) in your Django projects.
+A simple way to use Javascript `importmaps` in your Django projects.

 ## What can you do with it?

-Use JS libraries in your Django projects without having to install `node` and use a frontend build system.
+Use Javascript libraries in your Django projects without having to install `node` and related tooling.
+No frontend build system required!

 ## How to use it?